earonesty/BlockSizeDebate/README.md

 Because the change is only made to the *maximum* blocksize, it would not introduce an immediate resource impact.
 This time gap would also give time to implement several bandwidth saving solutions that have been created/theorized specifically to reduce these problems.

+* Counter-counter argument 2.1.1: Miners mining large blocks will be able to sweep in more low-fee transactions, collecting fees that currently expire out of the mempool.
+This can increase the number of transactions per block immediately.

 ### Counter Argument 2.2: Decreased node-count is not necessarily increased Centralization

 Because we would have to trade this off (currently) with [Off-Chain Third Parties](#Offchain), that is also an increase in centralization.
 So the question is more "Which increases *overall* decentralization?" instead of "Will this decrease decentralization?".

+* Counter-counter argument 2.2.1: Lightning network and side chains can, should and most likely will be equally decentralized.

 ### Counter Argument 2.3: Several Large Miners Have Agreed To Adopt A Change